Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: User Study Methodology

 Our questionnaire is made up of five sections---Internet and AT, Privacy-enhancing technology usage, Cookie notices, Suggestions, and Demographics---with the complete questionnaire included in Appendix \ref{questionnaire}.

-\textit{Internet and AT:} After verifying the screening questions, we ask our participants a few background questions about technology usage, such as what devices and AT they use.
-We list different AT technologies including screen readers, braille displays, text only browsers, magnification software, and assistive browser extensions based on our research as well as allowing participants to add additional items.
+\textit{Internet and AT:} After verifying the screening questions, we asked our participants a few background questions about technology usage, such as what devices and AT they use.
+We list different AT technologies including screen readers, braille displays, text-only browsers, magnification software, and assistive browser extensions based on our research as well as allowing participants to add additional items.

-\textit{PETs usage:} Next, after a brief explanation of PETs, we ask participants which PETs they use listening to them according to the categorisation suggested in \cite{coopamootooFeelInvadedAnnoyed}, where the authors measure the correlation of people's feelings about tracking and their protective actions.
-These categories include: browsers do not track, virtual private networks, private browsing, password manger, privacy-focused web browsers, encrypted messaging apps, ad blockers, file encryption tools, we additionally allowed participants to name other tools.
+\textit{Privacy-enhancing technology usage:} Next, after a brief explanation of privacy-enhancing technologies (PETs), we ask participants which PETs they use listening to them according to the categorisation suggested in \cite{coopamootooFeelInvadedAnnoyed}, where the authors measure the correlation of people's feelings about tracking and their protective actions.
+These categories include: browsers do not track, virtual private networks, private browsing, password managers, privacy-focused web browsers, encrypted messaging apps, ad blockers, and file encryption tools, we additionally allowed participants to name other tools.

 \textit{Cookie notices:} We also ask our participants what they think cookie notices are and what they think they are supposed to do.
 As well as how they feel about cookie notices and how they interact with them.
-For the design of these questions we followed \cite{mehrnezhadHowCanWould2022,coopamootooFeelInvadedAnnoyed}.
-We ended this section by asking if they have encountered issues with cookie notices, what they were, and why they think they happen.
+For the design of these questions, we followed \cite{mehrnezhadHowCanWould2022,coopamootooFeelInvadedAnnoyed}.
+We ended this section by asking if they have encountered issues with cookie notices, what they were, and why they think they happened.

 \textit{Suggestions:} Finally, informed by the results of our website experiments, we ask participants who they believe should be responsible for ensuring the privacy and accessibility of websites.
 We also ask which of our suggestions would help improve their experience online.